Panasonic joins firms stepping away from Huawei after US ban

 - Temporary suspensions -

-The delay would last "until we get the information and confidence and the long-term security that our customers... are going to be supported," he said.
+EE chief executive Marc Allera said the company had "paused" the launch of Huawei's 5G phones "until we get the information and confidence and the long-term security that our customers... are going to be supported".

 The group also said it would phase out the use of Huawei equipment in the most sensitive "core" elements of its network infrastructure.

-Vodafone soon followed suit, announcing a temporary suspension of pre-orders for Huawei handsets.
+Vodafone soon followed suit, announcing a "temporary" suspension of pre-orders for Huawei handsets, "while uncertainty exists".

-And the BBC reported British firm ARM, which designs processors used in most mobile devices, would also cut ties with Huawei
+The BBC also reported that British firm ARM, which designs processors used in most mobile devices and makes products that contain "US-origin technology," is set to cut ties with Huawei

+ARM staff were told to suspend "all active contracts, support entitlements, and any pending engagements" with Huawei, according to internal documents seen by the BBC.

 Huawei said Wednesday that it recognised "the pressure" placed on its suppliers, and that it was "confident this regrettable situation can be resolved."